Check out our gardens on MyFolia.com!

 One of the reasons we aren’t done planting is we lost a few astilbe and two pieris japonica to drought last year.
 And by drought, I mean we didn’t water them enough.

 Everything’s gonna be different this year, because this week I’m installing our new Dripworks irrigation system.
-Read the rest of this entry »
+Continue reading Dripworks, part one: The Order

 Q: Who’s Our Best Friend Now?
 A: Northwest Plumbing